devitocodes/devito/docker/README.md

 #### AMD

 Unlike NVidia, AMD does not require an additional docker setup and runs with the standard docker.
 You will, however, need to pass some flags so that the image is linked to the GPU devices.
-You can find a short walkthrough in these [AMD notes](https://developer.amd.com/wp-content/resources/ROCm%20Learning%20Centre/chapter5/Chapter5.3_%20KerasMultiGPU_ROCm.pdf) for their tensorflow GPU docker image.
+You can find a short walkthrough in these [AMD notes](https://developer.amd.com/wp-content/resources/ROCm%20Learning%20Centre/chapter5/Chapter5.3_%20KerasMultiGPU_ROCm.pdf) for their TensorFlow GPU docker image.

 **Notes**: